 The SEC allows FNF to "incorporate by reference" information into this document, which means that FNF can disclose important information about itself to you by referring you to other documents.
 The information incorporated by reference is an important part of this proxy statement/prospectus, and is deemed to be part of this document except for any information superseded by this document or any other document incorporated by reference into this document.
 Documents incorporated by reference herein will be made available to you, at no cost, upon your oral or written request to FNF's Investor Relations office.
-Any statement, including financial statements, contained in FNF's Annual Report on Form 10-K for the year ended December 31, 2016, filed on February 27, 2017, and its Quarterly Report on Form 10-Q for the quarter ended March 31, 2017, filed on May 4, 2017, shall be deemed to be modified or superseded to the extent that a statement, including financial statements, contained in this proxy statement/prospectus or in any other later incorporated document modifies or supersedes that statement.
+Any statement, including financial statements, contained in FNF's Annual Report on Form 10-K for the year ended December 31, 2016, filed on February 27, 2017, and its Quarterly Reports on Form 10-Q for the quarter ended March 31, 2017, filed on May 4, 2017, and for the quarter ended June 30, 2017, filed on August 1, 2017, shall be deemed to be modified or superseded to the extent that a statement, including financial statements, contained in this proxy statement/prospectus or in any other later incorporated document modifies or supersedes that statement.
 FNF incorporates by reference the documents listed below and any future filings it makes with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act (other than any report or portion thereof furnished or deemed furnished under any Current Report on Form 8-K) prior to the date on which the special meeting is held:

-- (i) FNF's Annual Report on Form 10-K for the year ended December 31, 2016, filed on February 27, 2017; - (ii) FNF's Quarterly Report on Form 10-Q for the quarter ended March 31, 2017, filed on May 4, 2017; and - (iii) FNF's Current Reports on Form 8-K, filed on March 2, 2017, March 22, 2017, May 11, 2017, and June 15, 2017.
+- (i) FNF's Annual Report on Form 10-K for the year ended December 31, 2016, filed on February 27, 2017; - (ii) FNF's Quarterly Reports on Form 10-Q for the quarter ended March 31, 2017, filed on May 4, 2017 and for the quarter ended June 30, 2017, filed on August 1, 2017; and - (iii) FNF's Current Reports on Form 8-K, filed on March 2, 2017, March 22, 2017, May 11, 2017, June 15, 2017, and August 8, 2017.